Athletic Training Major - Program Admission and Requirements

 (Letter Grade Values: A+= 4.0, A = 4.0, A- = 3.667, B+ =3.333, B=3.0, B-=2.667, C+=2.333, C=2.0, C-=1.667, D+=1.333, D=1.0, D-=.667)

-5. The student must have current certification for emergency care for the professional rescuer.
+5. The student must have current certification in emergency cardiac care.
 Students will have the opportunity to earn this certification while taking HPE 205.
 (1 pt)

-7. Completion of Three Letters of Recommendation to be filled out by a coach, ATC, employer, or college professor.
-The recommendations should come from a variety of individuals, excluding BW’s athletic training staff.
-(5 pts per recommendation)
+7. Completion of Three Recommendations to be filled out by a coach, athletic trainer, employer, high school teacher, counselor or college professor.
+The recommendations should come from a variety of individuals, excluding BW's athletic training staff.
+(5 pts per recommendation - 15 pts total)

 11. Student must have proof of completion of OSHA Blood-Borne Pathogen training- A training session will be offered during a COAST meeting (1 pt)